 This post may include affiliate links.

 There’s so much content out there now about yoga.
 The benefits are clear.
-Not only do yogis look amazing but they feel it too.
+Not only do yogis look amazing, but they feel it too.
 And we want in!
 The only thing about yoga is it can be costly to start.
-Or sometimes, the cost isn’t the problem, it’s the time.
-You either don’t have time to get there or the classes are just too much to commit to right now.
-Either way, the desire is there but something’s stopping you.
+Or sometimes, the cost isn’t the problem; it’s the time.
+You either don’t have time to get there, or the classes are just too much to commit to.
+Either way, the desire is there, but something’s stopping you.
 I was like this too.
-And in an effort to really start a physical habit that would also help my well being, I looked into how to start yoga by yourself at home (for beginners!).
+And to really start a physical habit that would also help my well-being, I looked into how to start yoga yourself at home (for beginners!).
 Claps to the internet for so many solutions!

 This post is all about how to start yoga at home for beginners.
 These are all resources I’ve come across that are the best way to start yoga, as a beginner, at home.

 How To Start Yoga At Home For Beginners

 I’m sure we’re not surprised to see YouTube as the first on our list of how to start yoga yourself.

 It’s full of excellent teachers who know that we beginners are at home!
 So most of the sequences and poses are beginner-friendly.

 My absolute favourite YouTuber for yoga right now is Adrienne.
 Even though it’s on YouTube, she has a great way of connecting with her audience.
 She somehow makes you feel less like you by yourself.

 My favourite part of her channel is that you can choose a video based on what’s happening in your life.
 She does everything from anxiety & depression yoga to chakra yoga.

 If you don’t know how to start yoga by yourself, you can begin with her 30-Day Yoga Journey.
 I’m doing it at the moment.
 I love that every day has a theme!